Nuclear Reactors and Nuclear Waste

 Are we aware of the danger to all planetary life from the radioactive waste accumulating in some 435 nuclear reactors worldwide as well as the radioactivity that has already been released into the atmosphere by the 2053 nuclear explosions that have taken place without our knowledge and consent between 1945 and 1998?

 For many decades, we have been told by governments and scientists that nuclear technology is a safe and reliable source of electricity, that it relieves us of our former dependency on coal and does not contribute to greenhouse gases and global warming.
 However, Dr. Helen Caldicott, an Australian paediatrician who is thoroughly versed in the science of nuclear energy, has for decades tried to alert both governments and people to the very grave dangers of the radiation emitted by nuclear reactors and the process of uranium extraction, as well as the threat to planetary life posed by the toxic radioactive waste accumulating from the growing number of reactors worldwide.
 She has concluded that nuclear power contributes to global warming, involves huge costs to tax payers both in constructing and dismantling nuclear reactors and constitutes a threat not only to human health but to planetary life as a whole.
 “Nuclear power is neither “clean” nor “green”.
 There is no “safe” dose of radiation.
 Those who persist in promoting nuclear technology ignore these facts.
 First Chernobyl and now Fukushima offer us a very clear image of the danger to the whole planet if something goes wrong in a nuclear reactor because of earthquake, human error or terrorist attack – particularly if the reactors, like those at Fukushima, have been built in a zone that is prone to earthquakes.
+The radiation emanating from Chernobyl was 10x that emanating from the obliteration of Hiroshima and Nagasaki.
+The radiation emitted by the Fukushima disaster is 100x that emitted by Chernobyl.

 see Chernobyl: Consequences of the Catastrophe for People and the Environment (New York Academy of Sciences Publication) which gives the true picture of the fall-out from the explosion there, including the deaths from cancer and genetic mutations.